 Once you’re done entering in the markers for the data you want to collect, hit the execute button and test your results.
 You should see something like this:

-Step 6) Put the list of URLs into a .txt file and save it.
+When this is complete, put the list of URLs into a .txt file and save it.

 Step 7) Open the .txt file in Outwit using the file menu